 - Knowledge Sharing, Training of Employees & Adequate Documentation of Implemented Measures

-- Inside Information Management: Best Practices
+- Inside Information Management: Best Practices for REMIT Compliance

 - Addressing Market Abuse Related Challenges and Preventive Measures for Market Manipulation